Abdalrahman1723/Health-care-management-app/README.md

-# ecomerce_ieee
+# quotes

-A new Flutter project.
+A new Flutter project to generate random quotes. this app is built also as a demo for clean architecture

 ## Getting Started